- Brain Injury Diagnostic Tests

-The doctor will perform a physical exam and check the person’s memory, cognition, balance (a function controlled by the cerebellum), touch, reflexes, sensation, and motor skills (functions controlled by the spinal cord).
+The most common form of Chiari Malformation is Type 1 is often diagnosed by accident and is the only type of CM that can be acquired.
+Diagnosis involves a physical exam, testing a person’s memory, cognition, balance (a function controlled by the cerebellum), touch, reflexes, sensation, and motor skills (functions controlled by the spinal cord).

-- Computed tomography (also called a CT scan) uses X-rays and a computer to produce two-dimensional photos of bone and vascular irregularities, certain brain tumors and cysts, brain damage after a head injury, and other disorders.
+- Computed tomography (also called a CT scan) uses X-rays and a computer to produce two-dimensional photos.
 Scanning takes about 3 to 5 minutes and is painless.

-- Magnetic resonance imaging (MRI) is the imaging procedure most often used to diagnose a CM.
+- Magnetic resonance imaging (MRI) is the imaging procedure most often used to diagnose a Chiari 1.
 Like CT, it is painless and noninvasive.

 How are Chiari malformations treated?

-- Posterior fossa decompression surgery is performed on adults with CM to create more space for the cerebellum and to relieve pressure on the spinal column.
-Surgery involves making an incision at the back of the head and removing a small portion of the bottom of the skull (and sometimes part of the spinal column) to correct the irregular bony structure.
+- Posterior fossa decompression involves making an incision at the back of the head and removing a small portion of the bottom of the skull (and sometimes part of the spinal column) to correct the irregular bony structure.
 The neurosurgeon may use a procedure called electrocautery to shrink the cerebellar tonsils.
-This surgical technique involves destroying tissue with high-frequency electrical currents.

-- A related procedure, called a spinal laminectomy, involves the surgical removal of part of the arched, bony roof of the spinal canal (the lamina) to increase the size of the spinal canal and relieve pressure on the spinal cord and nerve roots.
+- Spinal laminectomy, involves removal of part of the arched, bony roof of the spinal canal (the lamina) to increase the size of the spinal canal and relieve pressure on the spinal cord and nerve roots.